 Celia Donoghue (B.Mus.
 LTCL, MA Music Therapy) teaches piano, clarinet, flute, saxophone, recorder and has taught at all levels from pre-school to third level.
 She plays clarinet in the Irish Symphonic Wind Orchestra, the Limerick Philharmonic and Derg Trio, and is also the organist in Ballina Church.
 In 2017 she qualified as a music therapist and works with young children and the elderly.

 Celia loves playing chamber music especially with her students.
 Other enthusiasms include swimming in the lake, watching Coronation Street and trying to tame a very wild garden.
 She spends hours doing Sukodu, cryptic crosswords and logic puzzles.
 Celia's latest discovery is online jigsaws!

-Celia teaches on Mondays and Wednesdays.
+Celia teaches on Wednesdays.